-A fever at night usually occurs due to increased functioning of the hypothalamus in the brain at night.
-This is a normal phenomenon, and can especially be triggered by infection or inflammation somewhere in the body (like a cold or strep throat) or a more serious disease like lupus, HIV or cancer.
+A fever at night that is gone in the morning is usually the result of the functioning of the hypothalamus, which is a part of the brain the regulates body temperature.
+The hypothalamus works in a cycle, and becomes more active at night, which can lead to increased body temperature.
+This is normal, although the hypothalamus can be even more triggered due to a health condition, like an infection or inflammation somewhere in the body (like a cold or strep throat) or a more serious disease like lupus, HIV or cancer.

-People tend to notice a fever during the day, when they are awake, as fevers usually emerge with symptoms like intense headache or generalized muscle pain.
+People tend to notice a fever during the day when they are awake, as fevers usually emerge with other symptoms like intense headache or generalized muscle pain.
 However, a fever can worsen at night for many reasons, and can make you wake up suddenly from excessive sweating or chills.

 Fevers should always be assessed by a doctor, no matter the underlying cause.
 You should especially seek medical attention if your fever persists for over 3 days or if it does not improve with analgesics or with home remedies, like placing cold compresses on your forehead or eucalyptus tea.